aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 When we login to the application, we first see a list of events:

 We directly use `EventAppService` to get list of events.
-Here, the Angular controller to create this page:
+Here is the **events.component.ts** to create this page:

 ```ts
 import { Component, Injector, ViewChild } from '@angular/core';